What are the Customer Lifecycle Marketing stages?

-Therefore, as you build out a content strategy, consider how your product or service serves your target customer’s basic, psychological or self-fulfillment needs.
+Therefore, as you build out a content strategy, consider how your product or service serves your target customer’s basic, psychological or self-fulfilment needs.
 Then, build foundational content on your website, blog, social networks or other communication platforms to address those needs.

-When you understand your target customer’s buying process, you can identify the optimal time for a special offer.
+When you understand your target customer’s buying process, you can identify the optimal time for an exclusive offer.

 By observing past clients’ actions, you’ll be able to create a buying process funnel.
 Then, you can match your sales process to their buying process.

 If you have a sales team or if you are the entire sales team.
 Optimise your resources so that you spend time with potential customers that are the closest to purchase.

 Lead scoring allows you to assign a score to a new contact based on the actions they’ve taken.
-This tactic places the prospects that are the most likely to convert at the top of your list to contact first.
+This tactic places the prospects that are the most likely to convert at the top of your list.
+Therefore, to contact first.

 With your buying process funnel aligned with your sales process, you can see the best time to introduce a sales promotion to a consumer.
 That’s when they’re evaluating options.

 Closing the deal involves more than just an exchange of money or signed documents.

-In a direct sales conversation, the close requires clear communication.
-Also, a good presence and written documentation.
+In a direct sales conversation, the close requires clear communication—also, a right presence and written documentation.

 In an e-commerce business, the endpoint involves ensuring that there is a mechanism for payment collection.
 And, order processing.

 Regardless of your business type, the close is the signal that the negotiations are complete.
 And, you can now begin the process of delivery.

-- Make procedures easy: implement clear and efficient systems for closing the sale.
+- Make procedures easy: implement transparent and efficient systems for closing the sale.
 Train your sales staff on closing procedures.